philipce/nifty/README.md

 Nifty is being developed on Ubuntu 14.04/16.04 and on macOS Sierra.
 Our goal is to stay current as Swift develops, so make sure to [install the latest release](https://swift.org/getting-started/).

-Nifty builds off the following external libraries:
--
--

 #### Xcode Installation

 Xcode users can just use the included project file.
-Simply drag the project file into your own Xcode project and `import Nifty` at the top of any files where you wish to use Nifty!
+Simply drag the project file into your own Xcode project and `import Nifty` at the top of any files in which you wish to use Nifty!

 Nifty uses [BLAS](http://www.netlib.org/blas/) and [LAPACK](http://www.netlib.org/lapack/).
 When built with Xcode, these are provided by the [Accelerate](https://developer.apple.com/reference/accelerate) framework.
 Since Accelerate is installed on macOS by default, no additional installation steps are needed.